Round the pools are trees and water The globe is full trying to be what everything is made of

 I think the way Reed Bye is able to pull this off is that he lets the round world come into the round eye on its own terms.
 There is no imposition, no going out there, so to speak, because whatever we are is already “round the pools.”
 There is no subterfuge, no guile.
 Deep clarity is found – by a rare wonder – in pure utterance.

-Let's leave the thoughts that think they know and don't do anything but flood the ground with stale words and re-join arteries fed from celestial wells
+Let's leave the thoughts that think they know and re-join arteries fed by celestial wells

 The humble voice becomes mystical because it never left off being humble.
 The natural becomes supernatural because it never left off being natural.
 There doesn't seem to be a paradigm shift, but only a deepening of attention.
 This attention, or concentration, cannot be singularly pinned down.
 I hear different voices.

 Now you see yourself, sort of, before and after Something like this could be the book in which we live its ink is almost dry – Too early for a news release but some point of reference, please, since the rest ran away with the facts

 Here the humble voice is married to an Ashberian sensibility.
 I hear this in lines like “Too early for a news release,” and “some point of reference, please.”
 Where are we as poets?
 The ink of the great written world is almost dry.
 It has all been concretized into “thoughts that think they know.”
 The facts sift out of the poem.
 But did we really need them?
 What, in the poem as in our lives, goes on?